Ledger Nano S Review: Security, Functions and Features

 It is a separate device, which looks like a simple flash drive.
-These wallets provide ‘cold’ bitcoin storage, which means that they operate offline and connect to the Internet only when it is necessary to conduct a transaction.
+These wallets provide ‘cold’ Bitcoin storage, which means that they operate offline and connect to the Internet only when it is necessary to conduct a transaction.

-All three representatives (Trezor, KeepKey and Nano Ledger S) provide a secure and convenient access to Bitcoin with high security levels, because private keys are stored only on device memory.
+All three representatives (Trezor, KeepKey, and Nano Ledger S review) provide secure and convenient access to Bitcoin with high-security levels because private keys are stored only on device memory.

 Not a big price for complete security, right?

 If your Ledger wallet is lost, no one else will be able to get to your funds but you will still have a chance to restore access to your money by using a seed phrase.

 What Is Ledger?